ansible/awx/docs/docsite/rst/administration/ent_auth.rst

 .. image:: ../common/images/configure-awx-auth-saml-org-info.png

 .. note::
-   These fields are required in order to properly configure SAML within the controller.
+   These fields are required in order to properly configure SAML within AWX.

 8. Provide the IdP with the technical contact information in the **SAML Service Provider Technical Contact** field.
 Do not remove the contents of this field.